 - The importance of the sector in GDP keeps growing.
 As of now, the ICT sector has 4.3% of GDP.
 ICT turnover in 2019 was 4.1 billion EUR.

 - Two heads are better than one.
 Research platforms include IoT, Big data transfer and processing, AI laboratory system modelling and software technologies, real-time system laboratory.
 Already 24% of companies in Latvia use IoT - it ranks as 5th in the EU.

 - Many of our ICT products and services are innovative and patent-pending, placing us amongst the TOP 20 in patent activity globally.

 Employment and education

 - Many young and bright students from different countries want to study in this field in Latvia.
-This has resulted in increasing number of study programmes in English and highest % of international students in the Baltics.
+As a result, an increasing number of study programmes are in English, and we have the highest percentage of international students in the Baltics.

-- This is one of the best paid sectors in Latvia.
+- It is one of the best-paid sectors in Latvia.
 ICT labour costs are around 700 million EUR per year.

 Here are some of the examples from various cities and towns in Latvia.
 Let’s dive in.